kkruecke/cplus-documentation/notes/rvalue-lvalue.rst

 Further Discussion
 ------------------

-The topic of rvalue and lvalues is part of the larger topic of :ref:`value-categories`.
+The topic of rvalue and lvalues is part of the larger topic of **value categories**.